VVenkatesh215/NotesDetector/README.md

 - **imutils**: For image utilities.

-Installing
+# Installing
-The project comes with a pre-trained model (mymodel.keras), so you can directly use it without training.
+I have already trained the model so you can direcly use it (mymodel.keras), so you can directly use it without training.
 However, if you want to train your own model, follow the instructions below.

 Training the Model
 Add your training images to the following folders: